Michael Bourn: Houston Astros

-On November 7, 2007 Bourn was traded along with Geoff Geary and Mike Costanzo to the Houston Astros for Brad Lidge and Eric Bruntlett.
+On November 7, 2007, Bourn was traded along with Geoff Geary and Mike Costanzo to the Houston Astros for Brad Lidge and Eric Bruntlett.
 Houston's General Manager, Ed Wade, declared Bourn as the 2008 Astros' leadoff hitter and starting center fielder, effectively moving Hunter Pence to right field.

 Bourn stole 41 bases in 2008.
 He finished the season with a .229 batting average and a major league-low .288 on-base percentage and a major league-low OPS of .588, while striking out 111 times in his 467 at-bats.

 In 2009 spring training, Bourn led all players in steals, with 13, while being caught twice.
 Bourn had a major turnaround year, as he finished with 61 stolen bases, which was the most in the National League and second in the Majors only to the 70 steals by Jacoby Ellsbury, to go along with a .285 batting average and a .354 on-base percentage in 157 games, as well as 27 doubles and 12 triples (tied for second most in the Majors with Stephen Drew) in 606 at bats.
 Bourn's OPS went from .588 in 2008 to .738 in 2009, which was the eighth best improvement in the Majors.
 His much improved play prompted former manager Cecil Cooper to informally name him the club MVP before he was fired.
 The Houston chapter of the Baseball Writers' Association of America formally named Bourn the Astros 2009 team MVP shortly after the end of the season.

 Changing his uniform number to 21, Bourn followed up his breakout season with another successful year in 2010, being elected to the National League All-Star team and was in the outfield when the final out of the game was recorded.
 Bourn suffered an oblique injury on September 19 while swinging at a pitch, causing him to miss the final 3 weeks of the season.
 He finished the year hitting .265 with a .341 on-base percentage and a .346 slugging percentage.
 He won a Fielding Bible Award for his statistically based defensive excellence in center field during the year.
 He was later awarded his second consecutive Gold Glove award on November 10.
+In the videogame Nicktoons MLB, he was a featured player for the Astros despite being traded prior to the game's release.